Crystal-Bell/Forge-Valley-Animated-Series-Master-Concept-Episode-Guide/README.md

  * **The Design Phase:** Out of sheer necessity and inventive problem-solving, the process immediately pivots to designing **MADWEAR**.
  * **The Guest Arrival:** The boys come over to inspect the new gear, leading to a hilarious fitting sequence where they have to try on the experimental prototypes.
  * **The Expert Intervention:** When the raw engineering meets the reality of custom tailoring, a frantic call goes out to Elspeth (the mother and master seamstress) to come in and save the day with proper stitching and final construction.

+## Forge Valley: Wacky Wednesday Series Concept
+### Episode Concept: "The Pants Incident & MADWEAR"
+ * **The Inciting Incident:** A purely practical, frustrating moment kicks off the episode—the pants don't fit right and start hurting the back.
+ * **The Design Phase:** Out of sheer necessity and inventive problem-solving, the process immediately pivots to designing **MADWEAR**.
+ * **The Guest Arrival:** The boys come over to inspect the new gear, leading to a hilarious fitting sequence where they have to try on the experimental prototypes.
+ * **The Expert Intervention:** When the raw engineering meets the reality of custom tailoring, a frantic call goes out to Elspeth (the mother and master seamstress) to come in and save the day with proper stitching and final construction.